nguyenkieuchauanh0908/30-days-React/Context useReducer/01-starting-project/README.md

 # Introdution

-- In this mini practice project, I create a counter game in which the more close users stop the timer to 0, the higher score they get
+- In this mini practice project, I create a simple store with displaying mockup data of items in which the users can see items, add item to cart, update cart through context

 # Installation